 Circulation, Circulation, Circulation

 One of the reasons for hair loss and poor hair quality can simply be reduced circulation to the scalp, meaning fewer nutrients are available to the hair follicles.
 Shona Wilkinson, Nutritonist at Superfooduk.com explains, “Vitamin C and bioflavonoids in fruits and vegetables can support healthy blood vessels, so make sure you get at least your five-a-day, if not seven or ten!
 Spices such as ginger, cinnamon and cayenne can also stimulate the circulation and are great winter warmers to boot.
-Regular exercise is important to boost the circulation too, as well as for its many other health benefits.”
+Regular exercise is important, so feel that Yoga Burn to boost the circulation too, as well as for its many other health benefits.”

 Keep It Natural